dimagi/commcare-hq/corehq/motech/README.md

 * To take advantage of CommCare HQ's multi-tenant architecture
 * To make it easier and faster for CommCare HQ developers to maintain and extend it, considering CommCare integrations are the primary use case currently.
+* If you are interesting in using this without the full CommCare scaffolding, please reach out to the mailing list to discuss.

 Framework
 ---------